Sign up for our inspirational newsletter and get a FREE kids drawing lesson! ✏️

 63.4K Shares

-Mixed media collage portraits are a great way to explore texture and use recycled materials.
+Explore texture with mixed media collage portraits for kids!
+Use cardboard as a base and create features with recycled collage materials.
 Project and post by Krista Simcoe of Riverside Art Studio.

-These mixed media collage portraits are a great lesson for exploring portraiture and texture with kids.
+These mixed media collage portraits are a great lesson in exploring portraiture and texture with kids.

-I made this project with a group of 4 – 8 year old students.
-We were exploring texture all week in the studio and I wanted to introduce the portrait genre to my students, so I thought, “Why not combine the two?”
+This project was done with a group of 4 to 8-year-old students.
+We were exploring texture in my studio and I wanted to introduce the portrait genre to my students, so I thought, “Why not combine the two?”

-We talked about portraits in class and how a portrait is a picture of a person.
-I referenced school portraits and selfies as a modern version of portraiture.
+First, we talked about portraits and how a portrait is a picture of a person.
+I referenced school pictures and selfies as a modern version of portraiture.

-We also discussed the parts of the face, eyes, nose and mouth along with eyebrows, eyelashes, cheeks, ears, etc. The more details you add to these portraits the more character and individuality they will have.
+We also discussed the parts of the face: eyes, nose and mouth along with eyebrows, eyelashes, cheeks, ears, etc. I explained that the more details added to these portraits, the more character and individuality they will have.

 Mixed Media Collage Portraits for Kids